 Later, Human Code was acquired in a foolish dot-com merger, and months later we were all laid off.
 This was terrible news.
 But the $30,000 severance package made me feel like a GOD - a wealthy, emancipated god.
 I decided to start working for myself.

 It was a good time to be a game writer.
 Consoles were coming into their own.
 The XBox was right around the corner.
 I started working on over-the-top action titles.
 (Adios, Girl Talk!)
 Suddenly, I WAS taking (virtual) potshots at the bad guys - just like Marion.

 It was an adventure, and a revelation.
 This was a new medium.
 There were no rules of the road.
-So many creative opportunities!
-So many challenges to overcome!
 The learning curve was a line, and it went straight up.
 I had to learn how to combine narrrative with gameplay.
 I had to learn how to work with designers and engineers, as well as actors and animators.
 I had to grasp the big picture, sense the emotional implications of the game design, and translate those feelings into characters, desire lines, and plot points.

 Above all, it was my job to know how the player felt, so that our story would connect.
 It was my job to be emotionally open and empathic - to see the world through his eyes.

 I loved being able to break all the rules: the rules of storytelling, the rules of engagement, even the rules of gravity.